MathieuSeraphim/SPDTransNet/README.md

 Conference CAIP 2023, Cyprus (in press - Accepted Manuscript [here](https://lechervy.users.greyc.fr/publi/C/publi_pdf/caip23.pdf)).
 Other references can be found in this repository's main paper.

-**Important:** Due to space constraints, some specifics were left out of the paper.
+**Important:** due to space constraints, some specifics were left out of the paper.
 To selectively read the relevant sections, please prioritize sections [marked with an asterisk](#documentation), as well as the similarly marked subsections within them.
 A spreadsheet with our model's results (as summarized in the paper) can be found [here](./_z_miscellaneous/documentation/extras/ICASSP%20runs.xlsx).